laur89/awesome-stars/README.md

 ## Shell

+- [graysky2/pulseaudio-ctl](https://github.com/graysky2/pulseaudio-ctl) - Control pulseaudio volume from the shell or mapped to keyboard shortcuts.
+No need for alsa-utils.
 - [alonswartz/trackpoint](https://github.com/alonswartz/trackpoint) - How to integrate a trackpoint in a mechanical keyboard
 - [samedamci/rofi-keepassxc](https://github.com/samedamci/rofi-keepassxc) - Simple keepassxc-cli frontend in rofi/dmenu.
 - [cmcmahan/Xplanet](https://github.com/cmcmahan/Xplanet) - OSX scripts, config files and images for Xplanet